Streamgage data, unified

 in one place.

-GageLog pulls every supported gauge on a fixed schedule, normalizes the readings to a single format, and exposes them through one consistent API and dashboard.
-Subscribe to the gauges you care about and stop chasing downloads.
+GageLog ingests every supported gage on a fixed schedule, normalizes readings to a single schema, and exposes them through a consistent API and dashboard.

 Flexible analysis windows